amolenaar/elixir_lambda/elixir-lambda-blog.md

 ## Benchmarks

 We all want it to be fast.
-I have not done a full-blown performance test, but for the example, (hello world) function I deployed the responses were quite okay, as low as twenty ms, and many times just a couple of milliseconds.
+I have not done a full-blown performance test.
+For a Hello-world function I deployed the responses were quite okay.
+As low as twenty ms, and many times only a couple of milliseconds.

 The cold start speed is about 1.3 seconds, according to AWS X-Ray.
 This is comparable to Java.
 After starting the Lambda function is "hot" and only shuts down after 15 minutes of idle time.
 I want to see if I can bring the startup time down even further.
 One area of investigation is the bootstrap script used by Erlang.
 Maybe it can be made smaller, e.g. removing all code related to clustering.
 At this point Erlang's legacy is kind of in the way for its use as a Lambda language: the Erlang/OTP ecosystem is built to create applications that never go down, like telephone switches.
 For Lambda, we have the certainty that this will never be a long-lived process.